aws/amazon-q-connectjs/README.md

 ### Create an Amazon Connect Instance

 The first step in setting up your Amazon Connect contact center is to create a virtual contact center instance.
 Each instance contains all the resources and settings related to your contact center.
-Follow the [Get started with Amazon Connect](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-get-started.html) user guide to get started.
+Follow the [Get started with Amazon Connect](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-get-started.html) admin guide to get started.

-### Enable Amazon Q Connect For Your Instance
+### Enable Amazon Q in Connect For Your Instance

-To utilize QConnectJS you should start by enabling Amazon Q Connect for your Amazon Connect instance.
-Follow the [Enable Amazon Q Connect](https://docs.aws.amazon.com/connect/latest/adminguide/enable-q-connect.html) user guide to get started.
+To utilize QConnectJS you should start by enabling Amazon Q in Connect for your Amazon Connect instance.
+Follow the [Enable Amazon Q in Connect](https://docs.aws.amazon.com/connect/latest/adminguide/enable-q.html) admin guide to get started.

 ### Set Up Integrated Applications

-All domains looking to integrate with Amazon Connect and Amazon Q Connect must be explicitly allowed for cross-domain access to the instance.
+All domains looking to integrate with Amazon Connect and Amazon Q in Connect must be explicitly allowed for cross-domain access to the instance.
 For example, to integrate with your custom agent application, you must place your agent application domain in an allow list.
-To allow list a domain URL follow the [app integration guide](https://docs.aws.amazon.com/connect/latest/adminguide/app-integration.html).
+To allow list a domain URL follow the [app integration](https://docs.aws.amazon.com/connect/latest/adminguide/app-integration.html) admin guide.

 ### A few things to note:
 * Allowlisted domains must be HTTPS.